zenozeng/p5.js-svg/README.md

 while Canvas 2D Renderer is based on pixels.
 Therefore, the performance may not be as good as canvas, but SVG-format vector images can be rendered at any size without loss of quality.

-Note that not all drawing results are exactly same in pixel-level.

-For example, the round rects below are almost same, but there are some pixels different.
+Note that not all drawing results are exactly same in pixel-level.For example, the round rects below are almost same, but there are some pixels different.

 ![round rect](doc/round-rect.png)

 As for filters, gray(), invert(), threshold(), opaque() did have same behavior as Canvas2D Renderer.
 But blur(), erode(), dilate() didn't.

-To implement blur, I use feGaussianBlur, which is different from Processing's blur.
+To implement blur, feGaussianBlur was used, which is different from Processing's blur.
 ![blur](doc/blur.png)

 As for erode() and dilate(), they were implemnted using feOffset and feBlend.
 So, the result is not exactly same.